Tech For Non Tech

 “There are so many opportunities that changing and developing technologies offer.
 I wanted to make sure that I wasn’t being left behind and that I was leveraging all the opportunities that were being made available.“

 – Brian Wearne, General Manager, Information and Dispute Services Centre at Consumer Affairs Victoria

 Our expert hosts and technical facilitators create safe environments where no question is too big or small, and where no two sessions are the same.

-Lina is part of the Code for Australia Base Team, and is a facilitator and collaboration designer.
-People frikkin love her workshops and meetings.
+Lina was previously part of the Code for Australia Base Team, and is a facilitator and collaboration designer.

 Matthew is a facilitator whose purpose is to creatively stimulate, engage and activate people to contribute to positive social, environmental and economic impact.